Lake Sevan

-Lake Sevan (Սևանա լիճ) is the largest body of water in both Armenia and the Caucasus region.
-It is one of the largest freshwater high-altitude (alpine) lakes in Eurasia.
+Lake Sevan (Սևանա լիճ) is the largest body of water in Armenia and the broader Caucasus region.
+It is one of the largest freshwater alpine lakes in Eurasia.
 The lake is situated in Gegharkunik Province, at an altitude of 1900 m above sea level.
+It is fed by 28 rivers and streams.
+10% of this incoming water is drained by the Hrazdan River, while the remaining 90% evaporates.

 The total surface area of its basin is about 5000 km2, which makes up 1/6 of Armenia's territory.
 The lake itself is 1242 km2, and the volume is 32.8 km3.
-It is fed by 28 rivers and streams.
-Only 10% of the incoming water is drained by the Hrazdan River, while the remaining 90% evaporates.

-Sevan has significant economic, cultural, and recreational value.
-Its sole major island (now a peninsula) is home to a medieval monastery.
+Lake Sevan has significant economic, cultural, and recreational value.
+Sevan Island was the lake's sole major island and is the site of Sevanavank, a monastery built in the period of Medieval Armenia.
+Due to falling water levels, the island is now a peninsula.
 The lake provides some 90% of the fish and 80% of the crayfish catch of Armenia.

-Sevan was heavily exploited for irrigation of the Ararat plain and hydroelectric power generation during the Soviet period.
+Lake Sevan was heavily exploited for irrigation of the Ararat plain and hydroelectric power generation during the Soviet period.
 Consequently, its water level decreased by around 20 m and its volume reduced by more than 40%.
-Later, two tunnels were built to divert water from highland rivers, which halted its decline and its level began rising.
+Later, two tunnels were built to divert water from highland rivers to the lake.
 Before human intervention dramatically changed the lake's ecosystem, the lake was at an altitude of 1916 m above sea level, 95 m deep, covered an area of 1416 km2 (5% of Armenia's entire area), and had a volume of 58.5 km3.